PaulsonLab/PALM-Mean/README.md

 ## Running Experiments

 *    Experiments can be run using the `main.py` script.
 Users need to specify the path for the .npy and .json files containing Gaussian processes (GPs) training data and hyperparameter settings.
-Defulat files are under [data](https://github.com/PaulsonLab/PALM-Mean/tree/b6249bed15004412431ec49c142e3676d2d75e90/data).
+Default files are placed under [data](https://github.com/PaulsonLab/PALM-Mean/tree/b6249bed15004412431ec49c142e3676d2d75e90/data).

 *    Gurobi license is required to solve the lower bounding problem (MIQCP).